 The Experiment’s educational philosophy is immersive, experiential, and student-centered.

-- Explore a new country through hands-on experience.
+Explore a new country through hands-on experience

 Connect and engage meaningfully with another culture.

-- Deepen consciousness toward critical global issues shaping the host country as well as communities back home.
+Deepen consciousness toward critical global issues shaping the host country as well as communities back home.

-- Cultivate empathy and harmony across ethnic, religious, and national communities while on the program and back home.
+Cultivate empathy and harmony across ethnic, religious, and national communities while on the program and back home.

 Develop leadership, teamwork, cross-cultural competence, language acquisition, and communication and problem-solving skills.

 Student-Centered Approach to Learning

 Our unique approach to student learning centers on empowering participants to gain the skills, confidence, and agency to make decisions and create opportunities that impact their own lives and the lives of others in a positive way.
 Participants come away from The Experiment programs not only with an educational experience abroad but with a new way of learning, seeing, and thinking about the world that inspires a desire for lifelong learning and leadership skills.